webdigga/perennial-weaver/src/articles/perennial-weaver-at-london-guild-exhibition-morley-gallery.md

 ---
-title: Perennial Weaver at London Guild Exhibition, Morley Gallery
+title: Perennial Weaver at the Morley Gallery celebrating the LGWSD's 75th Anniversary
 seoTitle: Perennial Weaver at London Guild 2025 | Perennial Weaver
 description: See Perennial Weaver’s textiles, including a Log Cabin lamp shade and matching cushions, at the London Guild exhibition, Morley Gallery, Nov